dyhes/zulip/docs/git/collaborate.md

 ## Fetch another contributor's branch

-What happens when you would like to collaborate with another contributor and they have work-in-progress on their own fork of Zulip?
+What happens when you would like to collaborate with another contributor and they have work-in-progress on their own fork of Aloha?
 No problem!
 Just add their fork as a remote and pull their changes.

 ```console